-In many applications, the number of features is very large.
+In many applications, the number of features could be very large.
 It has been observed that the performance of classical clustering algorithms such as K-means may be worse on high-dimensional datasets.
 Some people call this phenomenon curse of dimensionality in machine learning [SEK04].
 A popular heuristic method to address this issue is to apply dimensionality reduction before clustering.
 Among tools for dimensionality reduction, it is noted in practice that spectral methods such as principal component analysis (PCA) and singular value decomposition (SVD) significantly improve clustering results, e.g., [SEK04, KAH19].

-A natural question arises: why do spectral methods help to cluster high-dimensional datasets?
+A natural question arises: why do spectral steps help to cluster high-dimensional datasets?
 Some practitioners believe one reason is that the spectral method filters some noise from the high-dimensional data [ARS+04, SEK04, ZLWZ09, KAH19].
 Simultaneously, many theory works also (partially) support this explanation [AFWZ20, EBW18, LZK22, MZ22a].
 With this explanation in mind, people analyzed the behavior of spectral-based algorithms with noise perturbation.
 Based on these analyses, many algorithms were proposed to recover clusters in probabilistic generative models.
 Among them, a well-studied model is the signal-plus-noise model.

-Signal-Plus-Noise model In this model, we assume that each observed sample \widehat{v}i has the form $\widehat{v}i = v_i + e_i$, where v_i is a ground-truth vector and e_i is a random noise vector.
-For any two sample vectors $\widehat{v}i, \widehat{v}j$, if they are from the same cluster, their corresponding ground-truth vectors are identical, i.e., $v_i = v_j$.
+Signal-plus-noise model In this model, we assume that each observed sample \hat{v}i has the form $\hat{v}i = v_i + e_i$, where v_i is a ground-truth vector and e_i is a random noise vector.
+For any two vectors \hat{v}i, \hat{v}j , if they are from the same cluster, their corresponding ground-truth vectors are identical, i.e., $v_i = v_j$.
 Signal-plus-noise model is very general; it has plentiful variants with different types of ground-truth vectors and noise distribution.
 In this paper, we focus on an important instance known as the stochastic block model (SBM).
-Though SBM is not as broad as general signal-plus-noise model, it usually serves as a benchmark for clustering and provides preliminary intuition about random graphs.
+Though SBM is not as broad as general signal-plus-noise model, it